 According to the US Census Bureau, between 2010 and 2050, the United States is projected to experience rapid growth in its elderly population.
-Many want and need dedicated trainers who understand the aging process and proper injury prevention.
+Many want and need dedicated personal trainers who understand the aging process and proper injury prevention.
+Being informed about the risks and considerations when training older adults is tantamount to a successful training relationship.

 Each year, one in every three adults age 65 and older falls.
 Falls can cause moderate to severe injuries, such as hip fractures and head injuries, and can increase the risk of early death or earlier admission to nursing homes.
 Fortunately, falls are a public health problem that is largely preventable.1